Buytition/pub_docs/TUTORIALS.md

 # What is Price Record

 After a buying project is created, one or multiple price/deal data points may be added to it, these price/deal data points are called **Price Records**, these are what people look for when they research prices on their buying targets.

+## Types of Price Records

 SaveNowClub supports two types of price records: price offer and price paid.

+### Price Offer

+These are currently active price quotes offered from sellers, for example, this offer on [2020 Ford Expedition MAX XLT](/projects/2441/price-offer-for-2020-ford-expedition-max-xlt#t326), it was posted on 2/1/2021, and it will stay valid until the listed product is sold or the price gets changed by seller.

-Here is an [example price record](https://savenowclub.com/projects/2143/price-research-for-a-used-suv-near-chicago#t86) of a price offer for a used SUV near Chicago area.
+Here is another [example price offer](https://savenowclub.com/projects/2143/price-research-for-a-used-suv-near-chicago#t86) of a price offer for a used SUV near Chicago area.

+### Price Paid

+These are past price paid records contributed by other buyers.
+This is an [example price paid](https://savenowclub.com/projects/2413/buying-group-for-toyota-sienna-toyota-highlander-honda-odyssey-acura-mdx-nissan-armada#t310) for 2020 Toyota Highlander.
+Since these records reflect transaction already happened, they generally do not expire.

+## Components of Price Records

 Each price record is made up of 3 parts: public information, private information and dedicated mailbox